liimaorg/liima/AMW_e2e/README.md

 npm run test:ui
 ```

-This will start the cypress ui that let's you run individual tests and inspect the runs.
+This will start the cypress ui that lets you run individual tests and inspect the runs.
 You have to choose the test type and environment first.
-Note: onyle e2e tests are setup up for this project, no component testing.
+Note: only e2e tests are setup up for this project, no component testing.

 See https://docs.cypress.io/guides/getting-started/opening-the-app for more information.